TomH131/cherry-leaves/README.md

 I downloaded the commit history from my previous repo and saved it in a file called commit_history.txt.

 ## Testing

+### User story testing

+#### Business requirement 1:

+1. As a client I want to display the average and variability images for cherry leaves and the difference between the two set of leaves, so that I can visually differentiate cherry leaves.

+ - On the Study Findings page, images of the average cherry leaf, its variability, and the difference between two average images are displayed.

+2. As a client I want to navigate the dashboard with ease, so that I can use the prediction model and understand the study.

+ - A navigation bar is present on the side of every page, allowing users to quickly jump to any section.

+3. As a client I want to display an image montage for cherry leaves that are healthy and cherry leaves that contain powdery mildew, so that I can  visually differentiate cherry leaves.

+ - On the Study Findings page, there is an option to create an image montage for both healthy leaves and those with powdery mildew.

+#### Business requirement 2:

+1. As a client I want to predict if a given cherry leaf is healthy or contains powdery mildew, so that I can know if the tree is healthy or not.

+ - On the Mildew Detection page, users can upload images for the model to make a prediction.

+2. As a client I want to upload multiple images for the ML model to make accurate predictions, so that I can check multiple trees at speed.

+ - The Mildew Detection page allows users to upload multiple images at once for batch predictions.

+3. As a client I want to download the prediction results from the model, so that I can treat any trees that are infected.

+ - After the model generates predictions, a table appears at the bottom of the Mildew Detection page, with an option to download the report.

 ### Manual testing